aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 There are also lots of opportunities for embedding some of the decision logic into the notebook, I set up the notebook to do a liquid discharge because I knew what the scenario was.
 Furthermore I knew that the boiling point of butane is less than ambient and so the pool evaporation would be for a cryogenic liquid spill.
 There's no reason why the logic behind those decisions, and others, couldn't be generalized and the notebook set-up to choose which model was appropriate in a clear and transparent way.

-For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://nbviewer.org/github/aefarrell/aefarrell.github.io/blob/main/_notebooks/2020-11-20-butane_leak_example.ipynb)
+For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://github.com/aefarrell/aefarrell.github.io/blob/main/_notebooks/2020-11-20-butane_leak_example.ipynb)
 {: .notice--info}

----
+## References

++ <a name="ccps-1996">AIChE/CCPS</a>.
+1996. *Guidelines for Use of Vapour Cloud Dispersion Models, 2nd Ed.* New York: American Institute of Chemical Engineers
++ <a name="ccps-1998">AIChE/CCPS</a>.
+1998. *Dow's Chemical Exposure Index Guide* New York: American Institute of Chemical Engineers
++ <a name="ccps-1999">AIChE/CCPS</a>.
+1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
++ <a name="ccps-1999">AIChE/CCPS</a>.
+1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
++ <a name="johnson-1999">Johnson</a>, David W. and John L. Woodward.
+1999. *RELEASE - A Model with Data to Predict Aerosol Rainout in Accidental Releases*, New York: American Institute of Chemical Engineers
++ <a name="white-1974">White</a>, F.M.
+1974. *Viscous Fluid Flow*.
+New York: McGraw-Hill, New York
++ <a name="woodward-1998">Woodward</a>, John L. 1998. *Estimating the Flammable Mass of a Vapour Cloud*, New York: American Institute of Chemical Engineers